About Miss Indigenous Canada

 • Community Scrapbook

-Top scoring contestants will go on to compete in the prepared statement and final question round during the final show.
+High achieving participants will go on to take part in the prepared statement and final question round during the final showcase.

 Awards and Prizes

-Each contestant will receive a gift bag full of goodies on arrival.
+Each participant will receive a gift bag full of goodies on arrival.
 Additional prizes will be awarded to the winner, runners-up, and recipients of special awards.
-Prizes and gifts will vary year to year based upon sponsorship agreements and number of contestants entered.
-In past years, with the support of our sponsors, we’ve been proud to provide over $6000 in cash and prizes to our contestants.
+In past years, with the support of our sponsors, we’ve been proud to provide over $6000 in cash and prizes to our participants.

 Meet the Director